gghidoli/flatlogs/src/tests/from_MagAOX/README.md

   If no option is provided, the generator defaults to randomly generated values.

-- To handle subtle differences in field names in the .fbs and .hpp files, the generator reads both .fbs file names and .hpp names and uses the correct name when appropriate.
+- To handle subtle differences in field names in the .fbs and .hpp files, the generator reads field names from both .fbs and .hpp names and uses the correct name when appropriate.
 The caveat to this is that the order in which those names appear MUST correspond between the two files.

 - This script detects a 'base' type if it does not have eventCode and defaultLevel in the .hpp file.
 It is noted in these log types that they cannot